Skip to main content

 // require __DIR__ . '/auth.php';

-In order to set up the callback, add the following to the last line of api/routes/web.php:
+For PHP, add the following to the last line of api/routes/web.php

-// Use the SaaS SDK standard Callback Controller to store JWT in Cookie or Local Storage
+// Use the SaaSus SDK standard Callback Controller to put the JWT into Cookies or Local Storage

 Route::get('/callback', 'AntiPatternInc\Saasus\Laravel\Controllers\CallbackController@index');